a few things

 Well, it had to happen.
 Even after the crushing disappointment of 2004, I have gone and got my hopes up, haven't I. Realistically, I still think it's an enormous task for any party, with any leader, to take 16 seats from an incumbent government, but this time it seems more possible than ever - which of course is going to make the disappointment, if it comes, so much more crushing.
 If Howard & Co are re-elected yet again I will be so so upset.

+I seem to be more up-to-date and aware of the blow-by-blow development of this election campaign than any before - testament to my emotional involvement - and the feelings of hope, anticipation and fear I go through daily are honestly quite exhausting.
+One of the most fascinating/infuriating/amusing activities is keeping track of the mainstream media's coverage.
 The Age seems to be toeing a cautiously optimistic line similar to my own feelings.
 The Australian has, predictably, launched into full-scale Liberal Party Newsletter mode led by that most buxoum conservative cheerleader of all: Dennis Shanahan.
 Meanwhile the Herald Sun remains unworthy of wrapping kitchen scraps for disposal, with all the analytical insight of a retarded baboon.
 But at least the sub-par primate seems to be flinging its faeces at John Howard about as often as it is at Kevin Rudd.

 As I've made clear before, Rudd is by no means my ideal politician, but faced with the choice between he and Howard, there could not be a more decisive choice: Howard must go.
 I hate our current Prime Minister so much it's like a physical sensation.
 Please please please, Australia - make the right choice.
 The Howard Era should never have happened.
 It has most certainly gone on far too long.
 It must end now.